 Symptoms and complications from unfavorable ankylosis might include difficulty walking, breathing challenges, and neurological issues.

-L5-S1 Fusion Disability Ratings: A Focused Look
+The L5-S1 Fusion Disability Rating

-Ratings for L5-S1 fusion, like other spinal conditions, are determined based on the residual effects of surgery, such as range of motion limitations, pain, and the ability to perform daily activities.
+The L5-S1 spinal segment, where the lumbar spine meets the sacral region, is a common site for injuries and subsequent fusion surgery.
+Like with other spinal conditions, the L5-S1 VA disability ratings range from 10 to 100% and are determined based on the residual effects of surgery, such as range of motion limitations, pain, and the ability to perform daily activities.

 Veterans with L5-S1 fusion should be particularly mindful of how their condition is evaluated and consider the following: